francislagueu/pictureshare/README.rst

 Development
 -----------

-This site is currently being developed on a Micro AWS EC2 Instance (Ubuntu).
+This site is currently being developed on a Micro AWS EC2 Instance (Ubuntu), backed by an Amazon RDS Instance (MySQL Community Edition).
 The development server is linked by default to ec.ohofzero.com:8000.